Can You Lose Your Salvation? A Critique of Calvinism's Answer

 But that's not what predestination is.

 In this verse, you can clearly see that those God foreknew (meaning those He foreknew as true believers) are predestined to be conformed to the likeness of Jesus.
-That's what predestination is, that those God foreknows who will truly put their faith in Jesus are predestined to grow to be more and more like Jesus, as the Holy Spirit leads us throughout our lives.
+That's what predestination is, that those God foreknows who will truly put their faith in Jesus are predestined to grow to be more and more like Jesus through the Holy Spirit's work and to reach glory in the end.

-And this biblical view of predestination is also where a believer's assurance is.
+And unlike Calvinism's unbiblical "assurance of salvation based on election/being predestined to heaven/persevering to the end," this biblical view of predestination is where a believer's assurance is.
 If God foreknows us (that we will truly put our faith in Jesus), He calls us, justifies us, and will eventually glorify us.
-This is the predestined path of those God foreknows as the true believers.
-It ends in glory!
+This is the "predestined" path of those whom God foreknows as the true believers.
+He promises it will end in glory!

 The Holy Spirit to not fooled by us.
 From the beginning, God already knows who will genuinely come to Him and who won't.
 And when one of those whom He foreknows as His own does finally come to Him, He gives them the promised Holy Spirit.
 And the Spirit helps us walk down the path of a true believer, a path that is promised to end in glory (even if the earthly journey is a bumpy one).